Comparison of terminology in the administrative approach to organised crime in English, German, French and Dutch.

 Borders: an enormous obstacle for governments, quite the opposite for criminals.

-National borders don’t stop criminals.
-Stronger still, criminals intentionally use national borders in order to hide their activities from investigative and other authorities.
-National borders prove to be a major obstacle in the fight against such undermining crime.
-Every country has its own legislation and language, for instance, and there are differences in terms of administrative powers and responsibilities.
-The degree of awareness of organised crime and, more specifically, the role of the administration in the fight against it, also plays an important role.
+National borders are a major obstacle in the fight against organised crime.
+Every country has its own rules, legislation, and languages, and there are great differences in administrative powers and responsibilities.
+Another important factor is the awareness of organised crime and, more specifically, the administration’s role in the fight against it.
+Criminals intentionally use this to explore the boundaries.